arangodb/arangodb/Documentation/Books/Manual/Programs/Arangorestore/Examples.md

 To restore data from a dump previously created with [_Arangodump_](../Arangodump/README.md), ArangoDB provides the _arangorestore_ tool.

+{% hint 'danger' %}
-Please note that in versions older than 3.3, _Arangorestore_ **must not be used to create several similar database instances in one installation**.
+In versions older than 3.3, _Arangorestore_
+**must not be used to create several similar database instances in one installation**.

 This means that if you have an _Arangodump_ output of database `a`, create a second database `b` on the same instance of ArangoDB, and restore the dump of `a` into `b` - data integrity can not be guaranteed.
-This limitation was solved starting from ArangoDB version 3.3
+This limitation was solved starting from ArangoDB v3.3.0.
+{% endhint %}

 Invoking Arangorestore
 ----------------------